k0ste/ansible-role-isc-dhcpd/README.md

 can rewrite systemd service, but is dirty.
 Instead this, describe interfaces in configuration.
 Is modern and properly.

-Global hosts
+Global hosts, subnets and classess
 ---------------
-The role have global hosts and subnets definition:
+It is meant to define in `group_vars`, for example it can be management vlan, or employees with laptops (traveling work) - new day in another office.

 ```
 dhcpd_global_hosts
 dhcpd_global_subnets
+dhcpd_global_classes
 ```

 And can be activated via `dhcpd_use_global: true`.

-It is meant to define in `group_vars`, for example it can be management vlan, or employees with laptops (traveling work) - new day in another office.
+The syntax is match to non global definition.

 Extra
 --------